 Watching over the overall financial health - Before building on student debt, an emergency fund can be built and high-interest debts can be paid off as credit-cards.

-Loans are basically of two types - Federal Loans and Private Loans.
+Loans are basically of two types - Federal Loans and Private Loans for college.

 Federal Loans - Funds for Federal loans are granted by the government.